⚠️⚠️⚠️

 #> W X Y Z f4

-A complete ABC analysis in a single R script
+A complete ABC pipeline in a single R script

-This is how we would use demografr to estimate the Ne and split times for all populations (and the rate of the indicated gene-flow event) with Approximate Bayesian Computation in a single R script:
+This is how we would use demografr to estimate the , split times for all populations, as well as the rate of the indicated gene-flow event with Approximate Bayesian Computation in a single R script.
+Again, detailed description of each component can be found throughout our vignettes, and a motivation for various design decisions is also detailed in the demografr manuscript.

 library(demografr)